Annual Technical Report 2012 on Patent Information Activities submitted by Russian Federation (CWS/ATR/PI/2012/RU)

 • Abstracts of patent documents from the world’s leading countries in English (DWPI)

 • Descriptions of inventions from PCT minimum countries, including:

-A total of over 85 million patent documents.
+A total of approximately 90 million patent documents.

 V. Activities in the field of computerized and other mechanized search systems